icasimpan/ismael.casimpan.com/content/posts/internet-archive.md

 * **Checking your competitor from another angle.** Look at previous versions of their website.
 It could give you details no longer seen in current website.

-* **Old picture in a blog post in your employer's site** Sometimes, due to site migrations, some details are overlooked like a picture in a blog post.
+* **Old picture in a blog post in your employer's site.** Sometimes, due to site migrations, some details are overlooked like a picture in a blog post.
 Look it up in archive.org and most often, it's there.

 Happy Hunting!